Blue Campus

 Modules

-At the outset of this restoration program in India all existing technologies that have been proven will be restored and integrated with the new electric engines and floaters that are likely made from recycled aluminum produced with solar power.
-The Mumbai restoration program offers a continuous hands-on learning.
+At the outset of this restoration program in Kaohsiung all existing technologies that have been proven will be restored and integrated with the new electric engines and floaters that are made from a novel version of carbon fiber.
+The Kaohsiung restoration program offers a continuous hands-on learning.
 The students can follow the whole process first hand under the guidance of one of the best experienced naval engineers in experimental ships.

 Gunter Pauli